-Of course, an investment might continue to lose value.
-That's one reason why tax considerations shouldn't be the primary driver of investment decisions.
-If you're ready to divest yourself of a poorly performing stock because, for example, you don't think its performance will improve or your investment objective or risk tolerance has changed, don't hesitate solely for tax reasons.
+the primary driver of investment decisions.
+If Gina is ready to divest herself of a poorly performing stock because she doesn't think its performance will improve or because her investment objective or risk tolerance has changed, she shouldn't hesitate solely for tax reasons.

 Plus, building up losses for future use could be beneficial.
-This may be especially true if you have a large investment portfolio, real estate holdings or a closely held business that might generate substantial future gains, or if tax rates increase.
+This may be especially true for Gina because she owns a large investment portfolio that she expects will generate substantial future gains.
+Building up losses could also be beneficial for taxpayers owning a closely held business or real estate investments that they might sell at a large profit - or if tax rates increase.